HeardLibrary/digital-scholarship/manage/control/github/pages.md

 <https://github.com/baskaufs/baskaufs.github.io>

-If I want to go to the page that has the path [/civil-war/about.htm](https://github.com/baskaufs/baskaufs.github.io/blob/master/civil-war/about.htm) within that repository, I can simply use the URL <https://baskaufs.github.io/civil-war/about.htm>, that is, the subdomain followed directly by the path.
+If I want to go to the page within the repo that has the path [/civil-war/about.htm](https://github.com/baskaufs/baskaufs.github.io/blob/master/civil-war/about.htm) within that repository, I can simply use the URL <https://baskaufs.github.io/civil-war/about.htm>, that is, the subdomain name followed directly by the path.

 Since you can only have one repository named `account.github.io`, you can drop only drop the repository name for one website in the account.